top of page

 In the United States, approximately 40 percent of pregnancy-related maternal deaths occur within the six weeks after childbirth.
 And all postpartum mothers, no matter the pregnancy outcomes, are at risk for life-threatening conditions, such as postpartum hemorrhage, pulmonary embolism, postpartum depression or psychosis, etc., for weeks after delivery.
 And to top that off, mothers of stillborn babies are almost five times more likely to experience severe maternal complications.

-PUSH volunteer Rachel Krause is a perfect example of why the postpartum period is so fraught with danger.
-Within days after returning home from her daughter Ophelia's stillbirth, Rachel developed symptoms consistent with pulmonary embolism, a dangerous and life-threatening condition which requires immediate medical intervention.
+PUSH volunteer Rachel Krause is another perfect example of why the postpartum period is so fraught with danger.
+A few days after returning home from her daughter Ophelia's stillbirth, Rachel developed symptoms of pulmonary embolism, which like postpartum preeclampsia is an urgent and potentially lethal condition.

 And this was after she'd lost more than 2.5 units of blood and nearly died in childbirth, requiring multiple transfusions, manual surgery, and interventional radiology due to an undiagnosed placenta accreta.
 In between these two terrifying events, Rachel had dragged herself to the hospital to care for her father, who had developed a life-threatening case of pneumonia, sepsis, and Ehrlichiosis.
 "I could barely walk," she recalls in a recent special investigation.
 And to top it all off, days after resolving the pulmonary embolism, she came down with a bladder infection.

-But according to NY State, even if their own lives are threatened, moms like Rachel don't deserve paid leave if they aren't lucky enough to make it out of the hospital with a living baby in their arms.
+But according to NY State, even if their own lives are threatened, moms like Natasha and Rachel don't deserve paid leave if they aren't lucky enough to make it out of the hospital with a living baby in their arms.

 An attorney, Cassidy is the primary breadwinner for her family.
 "My husband is a public servant and works in law enforcement - something I love about him and deeply admire.
 But I knew when I married him that his earning potential was going to be limited, and that the bulk of our family's financial burden would fall on my shoulders."
 Cassidy was feeling that burn acutely two weeks after Olivia's birth, when she realized that without her paycheck and the Paid Family Leave she had planned for, they wouldn't be able to meet their mortgage payment.
 "I asked my doctor if she could clear me to go back to work, and she said, 'Absolutely not.
 Even if Olivia had lived, I would never consider clearing you sooner than 6 weeks,'" which is consistent with accepted medical guidelines.